kajinic/DTUR101/README.md

 Additional Videos
 -----------------

+These are the remaining video lectures, that we did not find time to go through.
+I would however still recommend that you find time to watch them.

 -   Video: [12 - Categorical Data - Chisq test - how to](https://www.youtube.com/watch?v=fEXa8dQwlDw)
 -   Video: [13 - Binomial distribution](https://www.youtube.com/watch?v=F2NpmXEwFVE)